mbabynames search ✿

 Imelda Belle

-Meaning: Imelda = "noble and strong", Belle = "beautiful".
+Meaning: Imelda = "all consuming fight", Belle = "beautiful".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 At 3 syllables, Imelda needs a shorter middle to stay balanced.
 Belle does that.

 Imelda Brielle

-Imelda translates to "noble and strong".
+Imelda translates to "all consuming fight".
 Brielle to "God is my strength".
 Together they create a full-name meaning with real texture.
 Brielle (1 syllable) provides a firm close after the longer Imelda.

 Flowing and rhythmic